DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/tut/index.md

     2. 2nd station named `田景|Tin King`
 2. Name the route `輕鐵|Light Rail` with Route Number `507` and color code `00A650`
 3. Place a single PIDS within your view distance, which can display the arrivals of the routes
+4. Create a siding, a depot, assign the route to the depot and configure the schedule so your vehicle departs.
+    1. Setting your siding to allow unlimited vehicles is benefical for this tutorial as you would mostly be viewing upcoming schedules.
+Unlimited vehicles prevents situations where you would run out of vehicles for the PIDS to display.

 ## Note
 Before starting, please note that:

-* Repeated/Irrelevant code may be abbreviated with the `...` notation.
-You should locate and updating only the affected line.
+- Repeated/Irrelevant code may be abbreviated with the `// ...` comment notation.
-*Sometimes surrounding codes are shown to ensure the readers don't get lost.
-The changed line is marked with `<---` at the end of the line, indicating such line is affected.
+- - Sometimes surrounding codes are shown to ensure the readers don't get lost.
+The changed lines are highlighted in this documentation, indicating such lines are affected and need updating.
-* This article is best read with basic level of programming knowledge (Doesn't have to be JavaScript).
+- This article is best read with basic level of programming knowledge (Doesn't have to be JavaScript).
 You may still finish the tutorial without such knowledge, but may find some difficulty grasping some concept as this article is not meant to be a programming 101.
-* You don't have to finish the tutorial in one go :)
+- You don't have to finish the tutorial in one go :)

 ## Getting started
 To get started, [download the tutorial resource pack here](../files/JCM_PIDS_Tutorial_Scripting_Pack.zip), extract the zip and put it in Minecraft's Resource Pack folder.